rayman51/textEditor/README.md

 In this repository you will find a project I was asked to complete
 during second year.

-The project was to create a basic text editor that could parse in a tect file or ur.
+The project was to create a basic text editor that could parse in a text file or a url.
 The progam could  then count, search, add and delete words in the text file of url.